 Texas Capital Bancshares, Inc. Announces Date for Q4 2022 Operating Results

-/EIN News/ -- DALLAS, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Texas Capital Bancshares, Inc. (NASDAQ: TCBI), the parent company of Texas Capital Bank, today announced that its executive management will host a conference call and webcast to discuss fourth quarter 2022 operating results on Thursday, January 19, 2023, at 9:00 a.m.
+DALLAS, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- Texas Capital Bancshares, Inc. TCBI, the parent company of Texas Capital Bank, today announced that its executive management will host a conference call and webcast to discuss fourth quarter 2022 operating results on Thursday, January 19, 2023, at 9:00 a.m.
 EDT.
 The related press release will be issued Wednesday, January 18, 2023, after the close of the stock market.

 Participants may pre-register for the call by visiting https://www.netroadshow.com/events/login?show=04493028&confId=45834 and will receive a unique PIN number to be used when dialing in for the call for immediate access.